JhuangLab/BioInstaller/README.md

 ==============

 ## Introduction
-[Conda](https://conda.io/docs/intro.html) and [Bioconda](http://bioconda.github.io/) have made it easy to install many packages and bio-softwares conveniently.
+[Conda](https://conda.io/docs/intro.html) and [Bioconda](http://bioconda.github.io/) have made us easy to install many packages and bio-softwares conveniently.
 Yet, learning how to install and compile bioinformatics softwares were still necessary.
 Because, the experience will help you to  improve the ability of debugging.

 Especialy, when start a NGS analysis work in a new computer or system, you need costs so much time and energy to establish a complete set of softwares and dependce of a analysis pipeline and set the corresponding configuration file.

 [BioInstaller](https://github.com/JhuangLab/BioInstaller) can be used to download/install bioinformatics tools, dependences and databases in R relatively easily, and the information of installed softwares will be saved which can be used to generate configuration file.
 More detail can be founded in [Document](http://bioinfo.rjh.com.cn/labs/jhuang/tools/BioInstaller/) website.

+Moreover, BioInstaller provide a different way to provide softwares download/install for others.

 ## Installation